Samuel Bacon: Early life

-Samuel Bacon was born on July 22, 1781 in Sturbridge, Massachusetts to Ephraim Bacon and Hannah Chamberlin.
+Samuel Bacon was born on July 22, 1781, in Sturbridge, Massachusetts, to Ephraim Bacon and Hannah Chamberlin.
 He was the youngest of nine siblings and attended school at Leicester, Massachusetts.
 Bacon was due to attend Harvard University in 1804 but illness prevented him from taking up his place until September 1806.
 After graduating and recovering his health he became editor of the National Aegis in Worcester, Pennsylvania.
 Bacon left this post soon afterwards and moved to Philadelphia in December 1809.
 He went on to practice law in York, Carlisle and Shippensburg in Pennsylvania.

-Bacon then moved to Lancaster, Pennsylvania where he opened a successful school and, from May to December 1810, edited the weekly Hive newspaper.
+Bacon then moved to Lancaster, Pennsylvania, where he opened a successful school and, from May to December 1810, edited the weekly Hive newspaper.
 Bacon later accepted an offer from York College of Pennsylvania to purchase the school.

 Marine Corps

 Bacon became interested in the United States Marine Corps through an acquaintance in Lancaster who was an officer in the corps.
 In early 1812 Bacon applied to President James Madison for a commission and gave up the opportunity to become head of York College when he was accepted on 14 April.
 He was granted a 6-month furlough before joining to settle his affairs at the college.

 The War of 1812 brought about a rapid expansion of the corps and Bacon was rapidly promoted, becoming a first lieutenant on 8 July, while still on leave.
-The corps commandant Franklin Wharton pressed Bacon to end his furlough early and Bacon reported to the headquarters in Washington, DC in October 1812.
+The corps commandant Franklin Wharton pressed Bacon to end his furlough early and Bacon reported to the headquarters in Washington, D.C., in October 1812.

 On 1 March 1813 Bacon was sent to New York as commander of the marines on board the USS Argus, but this order was rescinded just five days later as the Argus commander desired only a sergeant to command his marines.
 Bacon served on several court-martial panels and as a recruiter in New York and Peekskill.

-Wharton appointed Bacon as quartermaster of the marine corps on 1 September 1813 and he held this position until 30 April 1815, seeing out the remainder of the war.
+Wharton appointed Bacon as quartermaster of the Marine Corps on 1 September 1813 and he held this position until 30 April 1815, seeing out the remainder of the war.
 At around the time of his appointment Bacon engaged in a duel with a fellow marine officer and was wounded badly in the thigh, which rendered him unable to carry out his duties for some weeks.
 He married Anna Mary Barnitz on 31 May 1814 at York and on 18 June was promoted to captain.
-Bacon seems to have played a logistics role in support of Commodore Joshua Barney's naval forces in defence of Washington, DC.
+Bacon seems to have played a logistics role in support of Commodore Joshua Barney's naval forces in defence of Washington, D.C.

-Bacon was admitted to the bar in Washington, DC on 9 January 1815 and his son was born in March that year.
+Bacon was admitted to the bar in Washington, D.C., on 9 January 1815 and his son was born in March that year.
 Bacon, frustrated with the non-combatant nature of his work, resigned as quartermaster on 30 April.
 Wharton assigned him to recruiting duty in York, where Bacon began practising law in his spare time.